mathieucarbou/YaSolR/docs/build.md

 !!! danger

     Even if possible, it is not recommended to use the same clamp around the 2 wires of the router outputs.
-    The fact that the voltage and curent of the outputs are dimmed (phase control or cycle stealing) at different times (duty cycles) could cause wrong measurements, and energy accumulation will also be shared.
+    The fact that the voltage and current of the outputs are dimmed (phase control or cycle stealing) at different times (duty cycles) could cause wrong measurements, and energy accumulation will also be shared.
     It is better to either not use measurement devices for the outputs, or use a separate clamp for each output, so one PZEM per output or a JSY with 2 clamps, one for each output.

 ### How to Wire Random SSR with JSY-MK-194G ZCD